 The best way to achieve this is by posting in video form.
 From previous experience, posting videos and photos (without adding links) will get the most reach.
-So as an artist, you could create videos of teasers for your upcoming tracks, full music videos, in the studio videos, go live, dj mix etc, have a think about it.
-And there is one added bonus about Facebook that could help your get your music out there, the power of the viral video!
+So as an artist, you could create videos teasing your upcoming tracks, full music videos, in the studio videos, live show clips, a dj mix etc, have a think about it.
+And there is one added bonus about Facebook that could help your get your music out there and that is the power of the ‘viral video!’

-Imagine if you posted a funny video with your track in it and then that video gets shared and then shared some more and then some more, next thing you know you’re sitting on 1 million views and that just happened it a week (doing that on youtube is 10x harder!)
-Study other peoples viral videos to work out the key components of a video that takes off and see how you can incorporate your music or brand into this.
+Imagine if you posted a funny video with your track in it and then that video gets shared and then shared some more and then people are tagging their friends in the comments, next thing you know you’re sitting on 1 million views and that just happened within a few days (doing that on youtube is 10x harder!)
+Study other peoples viral videos to work out the key components of a video that ‘takes off’ and see how you can incorporate your music or brand into this.

 Or if you know your strength isn’t making videos, team up with some one who has got the knack for video and collaborate with them, provide your music and work as a team.

 Have you considered paying for a chance to reach more people on Facebook and taking advantage of their ad system?
 And I don’t mean ‘promoting a post’ I mean actually creating a Facebook ad (this ad could be your music video that links back to your Bandcamp or a site like iTunes/Spotify.)